 Making ahead and storing this salad is where this salad shines!
-While you can assemble this salad, dress and enjoy right away, I like to partially assemble, store in the fridge, then finishing assembling and enjoying "as wanted".
+While you can assemble this salad, dress and enjoy it right away, I like to partially assemble it, store it in the fridge, and then finish assembling and enjoying it “as wanted”.
 That way I have a big bowl of the salad in the fridge that will keep for days and can be enjoyed anytime.

 To partially assemble, stir together the cooked pasta, red onion, Asiago cheese and salami.
 Store the croutons separately and save the greens to add when dressing to serve.
 Make the dressing and store in a jar in the fridge.
 When you want a bowl, add the base mixture to a bowl, scatter with croutons and greens, then drizzle with dressing.
 Toss to combine and enjoy!

 - 1/2 lb.
 (226 g) fusilli pasta, 8oz

 - 1/2 medium (170 ml) red onion, sliced about 3/4 cup

 - 3 – 4 oz.
 (113 g) Genoa salami, sliced, then quartered

 - 3/4 cup (170 ml) Asiago cheese, shredded (or Parmesan or Pecorino)

 - 1/4 cup (57 ml) Dijon mustard